Yelinz/switchingsoftware/content/use/browser-addons/better-blocker/index.en.md

 lists: [safari-addons]
 ---

-**Better** (also called Better Blocker) is an [open source][1] add-on for Apple’s Safari browser, available for iPhone, iPad and Mac.
+**Better** (also called Better Blocker) is an [open source][floss] add-on for Apple’s Safari browser, available for iPhone, iPad and Mac.
 Better helps to protect privacy by blocking ads and trackers when you’re browsing the web on Safari.

 {{% infobox %}}
 - **Website:**